NSF IRES: Physical AI Design

 Advisor Team

-Each IRES intern student will be advised jointly by Prof. Bo Zhu at Dartmouth College, Prof. Takeo Igarashi at the University of Tokyo, and Prof. Haoran Xie at Japan Advanced Institute of Science and Technology (JAIST).
+Each IRES intern student will be advised jointly by Prof. Bo Zhu at Georgia Tech, Prof. Takeo Igarashi at the University of Tokyo, and Prof. Haoran Xie at Japan Advanced Institute of Science and Technology (JAIST).
 The three advisors have broad research expertise in computer graphics, physics-based simulation, human-computer interaction, user-design interface, and machine learning.

 What ideas will I work on?